Military Academy of Troop Officers Commander in Chief Hugo Rafael Chávez Frías: Mission statement

 The mission of the Troop Officers Military College is:

 To educate integrally with ethical values, spiritual morals and socialists, the official future that the Venezuelan society of the 21st Century requires, through a process that is humanistic, scientific, technical and interdisciplinary to accomplish tasks inherent to the functions as a commander of basic NBAF units, security missions and comprehensive defense of the Nation.

 Curriculum and academic programs

-Just like so many military academies in the world, the MATO is a medium-sized, highly residential baccalaureate college, with a full-time, four-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with no graduate program, preparing men and women who are by the time of their admission already serving as section and squad leaders in the enlisted ranks to take on the challenge of being commissioned officers at the troop (squad/detail, platoon/flight, company/troop/squadron or battalion/squadron/group) level in the NBAF.
+The MATO is a medium-sized, highly residential baccalaureate college, with a full-time, four-year undergraduate program that emphasizes instruction in the arts, sciences, and professions with no graduate program, preparing men and women who are by the time of their admission already serving as section and squad leaders in the enlisted ranks to take on the challenge of being commissioned officers at the troop (squad/detail, platoon/flight, company/troop/squadron or battalion/squadron/group) level in the NBAF.
 The academy is accredited by the ministry of higher education.

 The academic program consists of a structured core of subjects depending on the cadet's chosen specialty as a future troop officer, balanced between the arts and sciences, plus additional emphasis in the service branch he/she will enter upon commissioning.
 Regardless of major, all cadets graduate with a Bachelor of Science degree.